Monday, December 23, 2024

 Two years of war took a toll on the construction industry.
 It decreased by about 36%.
 Industrial production was also under attack.
 There was a drop of one third.

 Maxim Oryshchak clarifies that the above calculations were made based on statistical data for 2022 and three quarters of 2023.
-And it is likely that when information appears for the fourth quarter of 2023, the overall situation will look a little better (again, due to the achievement of relative economic stability in the past year - “Apostrophe”).
+And it is likely that when information for the fourth quarter of 2023 becomes available, the overall situation will look a little better (again, due to the achievement of relative economic stability in the past year - “Apostrophe”).
 However, the overall trend will not change.

 In addition, when talking about the damage caused by the war to various sectors of the economy, one cannot help but recall the energy sector.